Last Updated on March 20, 2021 by Helga Dosa

 Unmissable in Friuli – Part 6

 Exploring castles and country houses

-Living history, hidden treasures and unique villages Roman and Longobard remains, echoes of the Habsburg dynasty, trenches from the Great War and traces of the Cold War: taking a dive into the past becomes natural.
+Living history, hidden treasures, and unique villages Roman and Longobard remain echoes of the Habsburg dynasty, trenches from the Great War, and traces of the Cold War: taking a dive into the past becomes natural.